 Examples of SUPs using a Glued Double Layer Construction...

-We no longer have many boards available with a glued double layer construction, but it's worth a mention none-the-less.
+Glued double layer construction is now only resereved now for boards that need to be super strong (river / rapid) or cheeper brands using outdated technology.
 A glued double layer construction starts with the single layer board; dropstitch covered in an initial PVC layer.
-From there, a second layer of PVC is glued to the board.
+From there, a second layer of PVC is glued to the board (not laminated).
 This differs to the stringer technology as it is a full coating over the whole board, not just a strip down the centre.
 It is also usual to have an extra layer around the rails of the board.

-The extra PVC layer helps to increase the stiffness of the board.
-Improved air-tightness and material thickness means that these SUPs can be inflated to higher pressures than the other constructions.
+The extra PVC layer helps to increase the strength of the board.
 On the down-side the extra material makes these iSUPs heavier.
-Heavier paddlers will especially benefit from the increased rigidity and should always go for a double layer construction.
-The biggest brands like Red Paddle Co, Fanatic and Starboard have phased this technology out, it being replaced with a 'laminated double layer construction', so this construction method is a little out-of-date.
+The biggest brands like Red Paddle Co, Fanatic and Starboard have phased this technology out in all but specialist boards, replacing it with a 'laminated double layer construction', so this construction method is a little out-of-date.

 - Heavier - Outdated technology